sbb-design-systems/lyne-components/docs/REVIEW.md

 #### Architecture

-- Reusability for internal usages, is the component flexible enough?
+- Re-usability for internal usages, is the component flexible enough?
 - Is the API consistent with existing (finalized) components?
 - Is the meaning of newly added properties and public methods understandable?
 - Can the main content be slotted (achieve flexibility)?